Moisés González

-Moisés Alejandro González Torres (born 22 November 2000) is a Chilean professional footballer who plays as a defender for Chilean Primera División side O'Higgins.
+Moisés Alejandro González Torres (born 22 November 2000) is a Chilean professional footballer who plays as a defender for Universidad de Concepción.

 Club career

 González joined the O'Higgins youth system in 2011 after taking part in a massive trial in the Estadio Municipal Guillermo Saavedra.
 He made his professional debut in a Chilean Primera División match against Deportes Antofagasta on 30 August 2020, by replacing Paulo Magalhães.
 He scored his first goal against Audax Italiano on 6 March 2022.
+He ended his contract in December 2025.

+On 22 December 2025, González signed with Universidad de Concepción.

 International career

 González has taken part of the Chile national team at under-17 level.
 He also has been with the Chile under-23 squad in training microcycles.

 At senior level, he received his first call up for the 2026 FIFA World Cup qualifiers against Uruguay and Colombia in September 2023, alongside his teammates Diego Carreño and Antonio Díaz.

 Style of play

 A versatile defender, Gonzalez mainly plays as a centre-back, but he can play as a right-back or defensive midfielder.